Securing VMs with Workload Identity: A Comprehensive Guide for CISOs

 This improved visibility also simplifies compliance reporting and auditing.
 You can generate reports that demonstrate adherence to regulatory requirements.
 This streamlines the audit process and reduces the risk of non-compliance.

 With workload identity, organizations gain a more secure, efficient, and auditable approach to managing identities in VM environments.
-Next, we'll explore how to choose the best workload identity solution for your environment.
+Now, let's look at some best practices to ensure your workload identity strategy is as strong as possible.

 Best Practices for Securing VMs with Workload Identity